Meet Our Team

 Joe CarterSupport Worker

 Joe joined Paul’s Place in 2014.
 He helps the team with the range of activities on offer in the day facility.
-Joe is heavily invovled with our boccia team during practice and competitions.
-He also enjoys going on day trips and holidays.
-Joe loves seeing the confidence grow in people as they step outside of their comfort zone, whether its through Boccia, day trips or holidays.
+Joe is heavily involved with our boccia team during practise and competitions.
+He also enjoys going on the day trips and holidays.
+Joe loves seeing our members confidence grow as they step outside of their comfort zone, whether its through Boccia, day trips or holidays.
 The ability to offer such a wide range of services is what makes his role so rewarding, as there is something for everyone to take part in.
-In his spare time, you will find Joe dancing or volunteering at festivals, mountain biking and dabbling in learning to play guitar.

 Heather Gartland